-In theory, the lower the number of Allintitle results means better a chance for new content to rank easily and quickly higher on Google SERP.
+In theory, the lower the number of Allintitle results, the better the chance for new content to rank easily and quickly higher on Google SERP.

-If you conduct a quick Google search for competitive keywords for their Allintitles, you will find that they have a huge number.
+If you conduct a quick Google search for competitive keywords for their Allintitles, you will figure out that those values are gaint.
 Therefore, unless you are a high authority site, it’s better off finding low Allintitle keywords for your content.

-That is why Allintitle matters in finding KGR of keywords.
+That is why Allintitle matters in finding the KGR of keywords.

-Basically, the biggest pitfall of the original KGR calculation is it’s valid (or more accurate in other words) only if the search volume is below 250.
+Basically, the biggest pitfall of the original KGR calculation is that it’s valid (or more accurate) only if the search volume is below 250.

-But, when you want to find the KGR of keywords with over 250 search volume, it becomes unreliable.
+But, it becomes unreliable when you want to find the KGR of keywords with over 250 search volumes.

 The other issue associated with KGR calculation is it does not really provide a great thought on the keyword’s value.
 For instance, in the original KGR, it’s recommended that using keywords with a KGR range of 0.0 – 0.25 will gives you more chance of ranking higher.
 But, it does not still guarantee that you will rank higher because it does not count on other variables such as competition, etc.,